-TAHC has begun daily coordination calls with industry stakeholders to discuss animal needs, disposal, and documentation of losses.
+TAHC began conducting daily coordination calls with industry stakeholders on February 28 to discuss animal needs, disposal, and documentation of losses.
 Initial animal assessments will begin once the fires are controlled and safe to enter the area.
 TAHC is working with other state partners to ensure state resources are allocated to livestock producers as needed.
+TAHC has deployed one veterinarian to Disaster District 1 for greater situational awareness.